Number : Season 1, serial 8 of 8.

 Plot : The Doctor attempts to take Ian and Barbara home, to London 1963 -but winds up in 18th Century France – during the French Revolution.

 Whats good : Quirky period piece.
 With enough twisty intrigue to keep proceedings interesting.
 Some clever humour premeates proceedings.

 Whats bad : A little slow in places.
 Not really worthy of a season finale.
-The beeb, for wiping parts 4 & 5.
+The beeb, for wiping episodes 4 & 5.

-Review With Spoilers : Reign Of Terror is the eighth (and final) episode of season 1.
-It covers Doctor Who’s take on the French Revolution.
+Review With Spoilers : Reign Of Terror is the eighth (and final) serial of season 1, covering Doctor Who’s take on the French Revolution.